mrthreeplates/TRS-80_floppy_remapper/README.md

 Alternatively, you can import the prebuilt hex file into a new project.

-1. Select "File" -> "Import" -> Hex and select the hex file from this repo.
+1. Select "File" -> "Import" -> "Hex" and select the hex file from this repo.
 2. Finish creating a new project based on a PIC18F26Q10

 Programming instructions for PICKit 4